mehulagg/gitlab/doc/development/documentation/feature_flags.md

 ### Features disabled by default

-For features disabled by default, if they cannot be used yet due to lack of completeness, or if they're still under internal evaluation (for example, for performance implications) do **not document them**: add (or merge) the docs only when the feature is safe and ready to use and test by end-users.
+For features disabled by default, if they cannot be used yet due to security concerns or because they would leave data in a corrupt state do **not document them**.
+Add (or merge) the docs as soon as the feature is safe for testing by end-users.

 For feature flags disabled by default, if they can be used by end users: